m1k1o/neko/docs/getting-started/configuration.md

 NEKO_CONTROL_PROTECTION:
   - Control protection means, users can gain control only if at least one admin is in the room.
   - e.g. false
+NEKO_BROADCAST_DEFAULT_ENDPOINT:
+  - Set a default endpoint for broadcast streams.
+Setting an endpoint will automatically enable broadcasting.
 ```

 ## Agruments